4 steps to make an effective Joomla admin area for client

 So, let's work carefully with your client and list down things they have permission to do within the website.
 For example, a client who is the webmaster of an eCommerce website might need to:

 - Manage products & product categories --> Create Menu “Products”

 - Upload & create image gallery --> Create Menu “Image Gallery”

 - Write blog posts to share News or tips related to products --> Create Menu “News”

 - Check and manage comment and contact form --> Create Menu “Feedbacks”

 - Use sections for SEO purpose & other marketing activities --> Create Menu “Marketing”

 2. Customize the Joomla admin panel

-The current Joomla admin template Isis allows you to customize the admin panel a little bit, such as changing the logo, changing the colour of Nav Bar, Header, Sidebar & Link, etc. You can customize the Joomla admin panel for client based on it or some other Joomla admin templates compatible with Joomla 3.x in current Joomla market, such as:
+The current Joomla admin template Isis allows you to customize the admin panel a little bit, such as changing the logo, changing the colour of Nav Bar, Header, Sidebar & Link, etc. You can customize the Joomla admin panel for a client based on it or some other Joomla admin templates compatible with Joomla 3.x in the current Joomla market, such as: